jac2130/semaphore-python/README.md

 	frames=semaphore("Hello World")

-###Note that you can also run the program on both a string and a list of files:
+####Note that you can also run the program on both a string and a list of files:

       	frames = semaphore("Hello World.
 The following will be from files", files=file_paths)

-###If you run semaphore empty, it will run on a supplied example file, like so:
+####If you run semaphore empty, it will run on a supplied example file, like so:

     	frames =semaphore()

-###Seperating running the semaphore program and later loading in the xml files as a list of python dictionaries:
+####Seperating running the semaphore program and later loading of the xml files as a list of python dictionaries:

 	run_semaphore(sample=file_path)